What's new in Active Directory Domain Services for Windows Server 2016

-Microsoft Passport is a new key-based authentication approach organizations and consumers, that goes beyond passwords.
+Windows Hello for Business is a key-based authentication approach for organizations and consumers that goes beyond passwords.
 This form of authentication relies on breach, theft, and phish-resistant credentials.

-The user logs on to the device with a biometric or PIN log on information that is linked to a certificate or an asymmetrical key pair.
-The Identity Providers (IDPs) validate the user by mapping the public key of the user to IDLocker and provides log on information through One Time Password (OTP), Phonefactor or a different notification mechanism.
+The user logs on to the device with a biometric or PIN logon information that is linked to a certificate or an asymmetrical key pair.
+The Identity Providers (IDPs) validate the user by mapping the public key of the user to IDLocker and provides log on information through One Time Password (OTP), Phone or a different notification mechanism.

 Although File Replication Service (FRS) and the Windows Server 2003 functional levels were deprecated in previous versions of Windows Server, it bears repeating that the Windows Server 2003 operating system is no longer supported.
 As a result, any domain controller that runs Windows Server 2003 should be removed from the domain.
 The domain and forest functional level should be raised to at least Windows Server 2008 to prevent a domain controller that runs an earlier version of Windows Server from being added to the environment.

 At the Windows Server 2008 and higher domain functional levels, Distributed File Service (DFS) Replication is used to replicate SYSVOL folder contents between domain controllers.
-If you create a new domain at the Windows Server 2008 domain functional level or higher, DFS Replication is automatically used to replicate SYSVOL.
-If you created the domain at a lower functional level, you will need to migrate from using FRS to DFS replication for SYSVOL.
-For migration steps, you can either follow the procedures on TechNet or you can refer to the streamlined set of steps on the Storage Team File Cabinet blog.
+If you create a new domain at the Windows Server 2008 domain functional level or higher, DFS Replication is automatically used to replicate the SYSVOL folder.
+If you created the domain at a lower functional level, you will need to migrate from using FRS to DFS replication for the SYSVOL folder.
+For migration steps, you can either follow these steps or you can refer to the streamlined set of steps on the Storage Team File Cabinet blog.

 The Windows Server 2003 domain and forest functional levels continue to be supported, but organizations should raise the functional level to Windows Server 2008 (or higher if possible) to ensure SYSVOL replication compatibility and support in the future.
 In addition, there are many other benefits and features available at the higher functional levels higher.
-See the following resources for more information:
+For more information, see the following resources: